tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 ### How do different room entry modes (`AppScene`) vary from one another in TRTC?
 TRTC has four room entry modes.
 Video call (`VideoCall`) and audio call (·VoiceCall`) are the call modes, and interactive video live streaming (`Live`) and interactive audio live streaming (`VoiceChatRoom`) are the live streaming modes.
 - The call modes allow a maximum of 300 users in each TRTC room, and up to 50 of them can speak at the same time.
 The call modes are suitable for scenarios such as one-to-one video calls, video conferences with up to 300 participants, online medical consultation, video interviews, video customer service, and online Werewolf playing.
-- The live streaming modes allow a maximum of 100,000 concurrent users in each room, with smooth mic connection/disconnection.
-Co-anchoring latency is kept below 300 ms and watch latency below 1,000 ms. The live streaming modes are suitable for scenarios such as low-latency interactive live streaming, interactive classrooms for up to 100,000 participants, video dating, online education, remote training, and mega conferences.
+- The live streaming modes support a maximum of 100,000 concurrent users in each room and allow smooth mic on/off.
+Co-anchoring latency is kept below 300 milliseconds and watch latency below 1,000 milliseconds.
+The live streaming modes are suitable for scenarios such as low-latency interactive live streaming, interactive classrooms for up to 100,000 participants, video dating, online education, remote training, and mega conferences.

 [](id:que33)